Unity-Technologies/ml-agents/docs/Training-Curriculum-Learning.md

 taken place, or what the average reward the agent has received in the recent past is.
 Finally, we have to use the reset parameter we defined and modify the environment from the agent's `AgentReset()` function.
-Once these are in place, we simply launch learn.py using the `–curriculum-file` flag to point to the JSON file, and PPO we will train using Curriculum Learning.
+Once these are in place, we simply launch learn.py using the `–curriculum` flag to point to the JSON file, and PPO we will train using Curriculum Learning.
 Of course we can then keep track of the current lesson and progress via TensorBoard.